TadasPaulauskas/TadasP-Project/README.md

 ## Setup

-To run frontend part of project, install it locally using npm:
+To run Backend part of project, install it locally using npm:
 Using *Eclipse IDE*,
 use: **Run as -> Spring Boot App**,
 For frontend part, open *Visual Studio Code*, navigate to projects **frontend** directory, open Terminal: